-Campi ya Kanzi was built in 1996 as a partnership with the Maasai of the 280,000-acre Kuku Group Ranch to promote environment conservation and sustainable community development through ecotourism.
+Campi ya Kanzi was built in 1996 as a partnership with the Maasai of Kuku Group Ranch to promote environmental conservation and sustainable community development through ecotourism.
 The Maasai landowners benefit directly from tourism through employment and conservation fees.

-Luca wrote his thesis in economics on “wildlife as a renewable resource in Kenya, environment conservation and sustainable development”.
+Campi ya Kanzi's founder, Luca Belpietro, wrote his thesis in economics on “Wildlife as a Renewable Resource in Kenya: Environment Conservation and Sustainable Development.”
 Campi ya Kanzi is the result of that thesis: a joint venture with the Maasai of Kuku to transform their wilderness and wildlife into economic resources that generate dividends for the community.

-We also believe that the community needed an advocate for their needs: in the year 2000 Luca and Antonella founded the Maasai Wilderness Conservation Trust (MWCT).
-The Trust has a branch in Italy and in the USA.
-The President of the USA arm of MWCT is Edward Norton: UN Ambassador for Biodiversity (appointed by UN Sec Gen, Ban Ki Moon in 2010), founder of Crowdrise.com, member of United Sates of America President’s Committee for Arts and Humanities (appointed by President Obama in 2009), acclaimed filmmaker (acted, produced, written and directed in 25 films; nominated for two Academy Awards for acting).
+We also believe that the Maasai community needs an advocate.
+In 2000, Luca and his wife Antonella founded the Maasai Wilderness Conservation Trust (MWCT).
+The Trust has branches in Kenya, the United States, and Italy.
+The President of the U.S. branch is Edward Norton: United Nations Ambassador for Biodiversity (appointed by UN Secretary General Ban Ki Moon in 2010), founder of Crowdrise.com, member of the U.S. President’s Committee for Arts and Humanities (appointed by President Barack Obama in 2009), and acclaimed filmmaker (actor, producer, writer, and/or director for more than 30 films; nominated for three Academy Awards for acting).